 Shopify filter with color swatch

 To help online shoppers navigate the right products, ColourPop implements a distinct top filter for each collection and sub-collection.
 Still, some filter options are available for all, like “Shade”.
 You know how important it is to pick the right shade when it comes to beauty products.
-So, ColourPop initiates a swatch in their Shopify filter as a color picker for makeup addicts to find what they need.
+So, ColourPop initiates a swatch in their Shopify filters as a color picker for makeup addicts to find what they need.

 Spell-check and auto-correction